Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography

-Any Gaussian splatting approach requires the $N$ Gaussians representing a scene to be depth sorted from \textit{front to back} based on the $z$ value with respect to the camera position, or in a holographic display setup, the SLM plane.
+Any primitive-splatting approach requires the $N$ primitives representing a scene to be depth sorted from \textit{front to back} based on the $z$ value with respect to the camera position, or in a holographic display setup, the SLM plane.
 We closely follow the \textit{holographics} pipeline described in GWS \cite{choi2025gaussian} that transforms these primitives into an adequate hologram space for CGH calculation.